pbandi2020/Pewlett-Hackard-Analysis/README.md

   * In the first part of deliverable 1, we **EXTRACTED from the SOURCE objects and LOADED the output data into a NEW object.**
   * Employee and Title tables were the source object and Retirement_title is the result object.
 * **Unique Title** - Take a look at the result set in  the retirement table.
 An employee has multiple entires based on various titles he/she might have carried during their tenture with the company.
 For our current analysis we just need their latest title entry hence using a ** DISTINCT ON** aggregation function on the **Primary Key** eliminates the duplicate entry.
 Below is an example of a single employee dataset to help vizualize the data.
+* **Mentorship Title** - The second data analysis task is an extension to deliverable 1.
+Now that we know who is ready to retire soon, we want to identify those eligible candidate who can be built into a succession plan or mentorship plan.
+In this data set we also included a new source object to determine the department the employee is in.
+  * We used **DISTINCT ON** function to eliminate duplicate employees
+  * We narrowed the result to employees who were born in the year **1965**
+ * The exercise introducted the concept of
+  * Extract and Load
+  * Data sorting
+  * Duplicate data cleanup and how to refine the dataset to fit the analysis needs
+  * Table joins and conditional filtering
+  * Using table alias

 ### Summary
 Looking at the above statistis it is clear that **Urban City Typ** has a higher operations when compared to other two city types.
 Even though the Urban city type is showing the highest fares, when comparing the trends between the 3 City Types all three types are consistent across all months based on the respective ride and drive count.
 Based on this **I recomment to increase the operations in other 2 cities to see a higher fairs**.